New York magazine writer Olivia Nuzzi placed on leave after disclosing RFK relationship - KESQ

 The alleged relationship was first reported on Thursday night by Oliver Darcy in Status.

-In a statement to CNN, Nuzzi said her relationship with a reporting subject had “turned personal” and regretted not disclosing it to the publication.
+In a statement to CNN, Nuzzi said her relationship with a reporting subject had “turned personal” and that she regretted not disclosing it to the publication.

 “Earlier this year, the nature of some communication between myself and a former reporting subject turned personal.
 During that time, I did not directly report on the subject nor use them as a source,” she said.
 “The relationship was never physical but should have been disclosed to prevent the appearance of a conflict.
 I deeply regret not doing so immediately and apologize to those I’ve disappointed, especially my colleagues at New York.”